splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

        | Examples: Send an alert on the three transaction-level metrics that Splunk Synthetic Monitoring captures (duration, requests, and size).
 See :ref:`transaction-level-detector` to learn more.

-Sample use case: Send an alert when a synthetic test fails
+Best practices for sending an alert when a synthetic test fails
 ===============================================================

 You can set up a detector while initially creating or editing a test, or from the results view for a particular test.
 A detector can track one or more synthetic tests.